Cardea (K-DEI)• Roman Mother of the Winds • Facilitate

 Once a year, during the Feast of Cardea, the head of every household enacted the ritual of tossing beans into the dooryard as a plea for redemption.
 Beans were the symbol of prosperity, alive with the spirit of Carna, whom, according to legend, may or may not have been Cardea.
 The passing of gas was considered a good omen.

-Cardea swings the door of fate wide open when she arrives as an east wind.
+Cardea swings the door of fate wide open.
 Be prepared to experience life anew, while undergoing abrupt changes in your daily routines, habits and rituals.
 As the goddess of hinges, Cardea stimulates and awakens the potential in your life by bringing unseen forces to the forefront and making them visible.

 A door slamming shut is a powerful message telling you to seek opportunity elsewhere.
 Everything in nature has a time, a reason and a season.
 Don’t expect to harvest a bountiful crop from a fallow field.